That-Ski-Freak/MarkdownPublic/Jumpmania Doc B.md

 1v1 mode stuff
 - There would be items/attacks the mapper can place on the map for players to pick up, and a few basic abilities that can be used whenever / once per airtime.
 - The level should repeat itself indefinitely.
 When you get to the end it should just be the beginning again, through some kind of portal to the beginning.
 Basically maps repeat indefinitely kinda like a fractal but not really because thats not what a fractal is.
+- Players should generally be able to interact even when one is a bit further ahead than the other, both in terms of attacks and dodging things.

+Level dings
 - Levers or things that change the map when you run past them to fuck with the opponent
+- Tiles that slow you down rather than completely stop you if you hit them.
+-

 1v1 abilities / items / pickups
 - Basic parry (for 1v1)